technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP_plus_extend_and_innovate.md

 ### Task 5: Prepare the business partner service in SAP

 A service is available that allows for the update of a Business Partner record.
 A Business Partner record is where non-paying entities are flagged in the system.
+This service does not have company names that match what is imported from the Sales data.
+This task updates the company name of a record in SAP for use in the lab.

 1. In the SAP UI, access the Activate and Maintain Service transaction by typing `/n/IWFND/MAINT_SERVICE` in the toolbar menu transaction combo box and press <kbd>Enter</kbd>.
 This opens the **Activate and Maintain Services** window.